oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

     2. If the Relying Party has custom policies regarding the freshness of the Status List Token, it SHOULD check the issued at claim (`iat` or `6`)
     3. If expiration time is defined (`exp` or `4`), it MUST be checked if the Status List Token is expired
     4. If the Referenced Token contains an issuer claim, the Status List Token MUST contain the same issuer claim (`iss` or `1`)
-    5. If the Relying Party is using a system for caching the Status List Token, it SHOULD check the `ttl` claim of the Status List Token and retrieve a fresh copy if (issued at + ttl < current time)
+    5. If the Relying Party is using a system for caching the Status List Token, it SHOULD check the `ttl` claim of the Status List Token and retrieve a fresh copy if (time status was resolved + ttl < current time)
 5. Decompress the Status List with a decompressor that is compatible with DEFLATE {{RFC1951}} and ZLIB {{RFC1950}}
-6. Retrieve the status value of the index specified in the Referenced Token as described in [](#status-list)
+6. Retrieve the status value of the index specified in the Referenced Token as described in [](#status-list).
+Fail if the provided index is out of bound of the status list
 7. Check the status value as described in [](#status-types)

 If any of these checks fails, no statement about the status of the Referenced Token can be made and the Referenced Token SHOULD be rejected.